 6) Combine and refill to avoid duplicates.

 7) Keep a running list of what you are running low on or what you use up.
 Encourage others to write things down when they use them up.
+Once again, it doesn't have to Pinterest ready, a simple list keeps it straight.

 What's your biggest Pantry Struggle?
 Let us know!
 We can help!